wicksy/vagrant-openshift/README.md

 Once the VM has been started and provisioned, the OpenShift Master Console should be available at:

 https://ocptest.localdomain:8443

+#### Aggregated Logging

+If `deploy_logging` is set to `true` archived pod logs will be available from the console (Pod view -> Logs tab) through a Kibana interface.

+<b>NOTE:</b> Persistent storage for Elasticsearch is not currently supported here as the repository is designed to provide a small development rig
+where data should generally be throw away (much like an `oc cluster up` environment).

+Persistent logging can be configured by further bespoking `templates/etc.ansible.hosts.j2` and supplying some of the `openshift_hosted_logging_storage_` variables.

 #### Command Line Login